ShawnAlisson/evo-deck/README.md

 GPT-5.6 serves two related roles:

 1. **In the product:** when `OPENAI_MODEL=gpt-5.6`, it interprets workspace requests and produces structured, schema-checked operations that add or update visual widgets.
-The Trigger.dev `chat.agent()` path also uses the configured provider for durable, resumable conversations.
 2. **During development:** it was used through Codex for architecture exploration, implementation, debugging, documentation, and iteration on the interaction model.

-The product also keeps provider boundaries explicit: Gemini and Vertex are supported alternatives, while the OpenAI path is the one used for GPT-5.6.

 ## Project assets